 Notes (on marital status, parents’ names, if foundling)

-A burial record records the date and place an individual was buried.
+A burial record records the date and places an individual was buried.
 It is not the same as a death record, which is a civil record.
 Deaths were not recorded by the state until 1837.
-If you find you ancestor’s burial record, it would be useful to search for your family name in that same parish.
+If you find your ancestor’s burial record, it would be useful to search for your family name in that same parish.
 People were often buried together or in the same parish as their relatives.
 This could lead you to discover more ancestors.

 Included in this collection of records is the Archdeaconry of Canterbury.
 Before 1841, Canterbury was the only archdeaconry in the diocese of Canterbury.
 From 1841 until 2011, the diocese of Canterbury was divided into two archdeaconries: Canterbury in the east and Maidstone in the west.
 In 2011, the Archdeaconry of Ashford was created and the archdeaconry boundaries were redrawn.

 The records include all parishes that are within the Archdeaconry of Canterbury and agreed to online publication.
 There are four parishes that withheld consent for publishing images of their records.
 As such, where provided, you will only be able to search transcripts of their records: Cheriton St Martin, Harbledown St Michael, Ramsgate St Luke, and Shepherdswell (also known as Sibertswold) St Andrew.
 Original records for each of these four parishes can be consulted on microfilm at Canterbury Cathedral Archives.